OpenLineage/OpenLineage/proposals/1681/naming_schemas.md

             }
           },
           "example": "uri:path",
-          "required": ["uri_base", "path"] # require only these in accordance with standard URI syntax },
+          "required": ["scheme", "path"] # require only these in accordance with standard URI syntax }
+      }
+    },
+    "DatasetName": {
+      "type": "object",
+      "properties": {
         "name": {
           "description": "The name of the dataset, unique within a namespace.", "type": "object",
           "properties": {
             # like namespace, outline common properties to ref, but don't need to make any required to keep flexbility
             "database": {
-              ...
+              {"type": "string"}
             },
             "schema": {
               ...